fetchai/fetchd/CONTRIBUTING.md

 10. Push your branch to GitHub.

-11. In GitHub, send a pull request to `fetchai:main`.
+11. In GitHub, send a pull request to `fetchai:master`.

 #### Reviewing a Pull Request